HarmonyOS 5: Kernel design

-As of 23 October 2024, HarmonyOS kernel runs on ARM64 devices on HarmonyOS 5.0.0 Release (Beta) version with current version 1.9.3.B010.
+As of 25 November 2025, HarmonyOS kernel runs on ARM64 devices on HarmonyOS 6.0.0.115 version with current version 1.11.10.

-Kernel Architecture
+Kernel architecture

 HarmonyOS NEXT is designed with a hybrid approach, combining the efficiency of a monolithic Linux kernel with modular elements from OpenHarmony.
 By utilizing a kernel abstraction layer, it ensures compatibility while maintaining performance optimization.

-Compatibility Layer and Libraries
+Compatibility Layer and libraries

 The system integrates a POSIX-compliant compatibility layer, enabling smoother interoperability with third-party applications.
 Furthermore, musl-libc is incorporated to support more advanced devices, facilitating optimized performance for critical user-mode tasks.

-Performance and Use Cases
+Performance and use cases

 This kernel design allows HarmonyOS NEXT to handle complex computational tasks effectively while remaining lightweight for various device categories.
 Its balance between modularity and speed ensures stable operations in both consumer electronics and industrial applications.

 The kernel features Address tokens that connects the Access token manager that is an essential component in OpenHarmony-based distributed operating systems, responsible for unified app permission management based on access tokens.
 Access tokens serve as identifiers for apps, containing information such as app ID, user ID, app privilege level (APL), and app permissions.
 By default, apps can access limited system resources.
 ATM ensures controlled access to sensitive functionalities which combines both RBAC and CBAC models as a hybrid ACL model.